Dust, exhaustion and vintage

 Date:2014Location:Gaiole in Chianti (Italy)

-Hundreds of cyclists gather in Gaiole in Chianti, a municipality of fewer than three thousand residents north of Siena, to take part in L’Eroica, the international cyclo-touring event founded in 1997 with the aim of preserving the material heritage and historical memory of vintage cycling.
+L'Eroica vintage cycling draws hundreds of riders to Gaiole in Chianti, a municipality of fewer than three thousand residents north of Siena, for the international cyclo-touring event founded in 1997 to preserve the material heritage and historical memory of pre-1987 bicycles.

 The event, which takes place during the first weekend of October, rejects the logic of competitive racing and features no final standings, operating instead as a grueling test of physical endurance and a gathering of historical collectors.